Find Trade Colleges

 $42,607 Average Tuition & Fees

 You’ll join some of the best and brightest minds around you if you attend Michigan State University.
 The school came in at #3 on this year’s Best Value Trade School Bachelor’s Degree Schools in Michigan list.
-Michigan State is located in East Lansing, Michigan and has a large student population.
-In 2021-2022, this school awarded 9,247 bachelor’s degrees to qualified students.
+This large public school is located in East Lansing, Michigan, and it awarded 9,247 bachelor’s degrees in 2021-2022.

-Michigan State undergraduate students pay an average of $42,607 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate students at Michigan State are $42,607 a year.
 Bachelor’s Degree recipients from this school accumulate an average of $23,426 in student debt by the time they complete their degree.

-Michigan State not only placed well in our value ranking, but it is also #1 on our Best Bachelor’s Degree Trade Schools in Michigan list.
+Michigan State also made our Best Bachelor’s Degree Trade Schools in Michigan list, coming in at #1.

 Read full report on Michigan State University